c12yptonic/ctf-writeups/ctfs/fword21.md

 > Note: Remember to url decode the values before using them.
 > Also the refresh_token is not valid now and so you might get an error if you try it now.

-The response of the above requests is as below:
+The response of the above request is as below:
 ```json
 {
   "access_token": "ya29.a0ARrdaM80z7_k77TwnPY5dar8UWgwjzuBqfQ4BUUdlObN9oGOUTfWUgY8JIfBERMDuYv2DYg3vmevAoj1b-GmxWMQ_MPsMqmb0vnOgsGWJ4VEEcQwcJk1GklOeISGnBe_KEtd46IldOjCmCNhSdcBqW2OOfWlDA",